top of page

 Can therapy help me or my partner suffering from betrayal trauma?

 Therapy is often essential for both partners, as one works on their addictive behaviour and the root causes of their acting out behaviour while the partner receives support in working through their trauma of being betrayed by those closest to them.
-One particular process that can be helpful for betrayal trauma is a therapeutic disclosure, a process that has shown to be helpful in the healing process as both individuals and as a couple.

-What is a therapeutic disclosure?
+What is a therapeutic formal disclosure?

 Therapeutic disclosure often involves each partner receiving help from a qualified therapist and both therapists working together to collaborate on a disclosure plan.
 Therapeutic disclosure is only recommended for couples wishing to stay together and work on the relationship, as the process requires commitment, honesty, and engagement.
-Therapeutic disclosure is also recommended once both partners feel stable, have adequate supports in place, and are not in any active addiction that may cause further damage to the coupleship.
+Therapeutic disclosure is also recommended once both partners feel stable, have adequate supports in place, and are not in any active addiction that may cause further damage to the relationship.

 Working with a qualified CSAT therapist can be a helpful part of the healing process